FirelyTeam/firely-docs/vonk/configuration/db_memory.rst

 Using the In-Memory storage for the Administration API database
 ---------------------------------------------------------------
-This works the same as with the normal Vonk database, except that you put the settings within the ``Administration`` section
+This works the same as with the normal Firely Server database, except that you put the settings within the ``Administration`` section

 E.g.::